Parent Resources

 Other Information

-Permission to Photograph, Videotape or Audiotape
+Permission to Photograph, Videotape, or Audiotape

 Throughout the school year, the Carroll County Public School System frequently covers school activities and may use your child’s photograph, video image, or voice for educational, informational, or public relations purposes, with or without identification by name.

 If you do not wish to have your child’s voice reproduced on tape or to have his/her image appear in such things as a video or a photograph, or on the school or school system website or social media, please notify the school principal in writing.
-It is assumed that parents and guardians consent to their children being audiotaped, photographed, videotaped, or having their image placed on a school website or social media by the school system unless such notification is received.
+It is assumed that parents and guardians consent to their children being audiotaped, photographed, videotaped, or having their image placed on a school website or social media by the school system, unless such notification is received.

 There are also occasions when the media cover certain school events (such as when a government leader visits a school).
 If you do not wish to have your child’s name or likeness published by the media, you should address your concerns directly to the school involved so that the media is so advised.
 Please be advised that the school system has no control over the media when they are covering activities such as sporting events and musical programs that are open to the public.